ictinnovations/ictagent/doc/developer_guide.md

 5. Transfer
 6. SendDTMF
 7. Chrome.runtime.onMessage.addListener which listens to the value sent as message by background stores the value and passes that value to the call function as an argument, which dials the number.
+8. Status function executes when this button is clicked.
+It dials a number which enables the agent to accept the incoming calls, and if he clicks the offline , he is unable to accept the incoming calls.

 ---